| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 himself was a Scottish Rite Freemason, but that he certainly knew powerful

+people who were.
 Roman Catholic priests, bishops, cardinals,

 even popes, were Scottish Rite Freemasons in the 19th century, says Henry